experiencor/keras-yolo3/README.md

 It carries out detection on the image and write the image with detected bounding boxes to the same folder.

+If you wish to change the object threshold or IOU threshold, you can do it by altering `obj_thresh` and `nms_thresh` variables.
+By default, they are set to `0.5` and `0.45` respectively.

 ## Evaluation

 `python evaluate.py -c config.json`